HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 MOST TIRESOME clichés?
 "They were the perfect couple" and "They were living the American dream."
 And it's a cruel joke to have a friend recall, "We all thought she had found Prince Charming."

 Useless clichés aren't confined to friends and family.
-I'm tired of hearing police says there was no sign of a forced entry (most killers either have keys or knock and are let in), that someone or something "raised a red flag," that ruling out a suspect took police "back to square one" (didn't they just learn something important about the case), or that it may have been was a robbery gone bad .
+I'm tired of hearing police says there was no sign of a forced entry (most killers either have keys or knock and are let in), that someone or something "raised a red flag," that ruling out a suspect took police "back to square one" (didn't they just learn something important about the case?), or that it may have been was a robbery gone bad .
 (In the worst single episode of any crime show I've ever seen — “Unholy Matrimony” on ABC’s “20/20” — network reporter Deborah Roberts used the phrase "a legitimate robbery."
 Is there such a thing?)

 Another line that should be expunged from crime series — whether documentaries or police dramas — is "He had no police record, not even a parking ticket."
-Since when it illegal parking a gateway crime?
+Since when is illegal parking a gateway crime?

 And it's not always true that a particularly gruesome murder was committed by someone "who knew him/her and really wanted him/her dead."
 Often such a killer is a stranger who panicked and got carried away.